Adokiye/custom-python-stripe-api-script/README.md

 Create an env file based on `.env.example` and add the necessary values to each variable i.e the nanos api url and stripe secret key

-## Task
+## Scripts

-Task One is contained in `taskOne.py` file
+First Script is contained in `taskOne.py` file

-Task Two is contained in `taskTwo.py` file
+Second Script is contained in `taskTwo.py` file

-## Created By Paul Adokiye Iruene for Nanos Developer Test
+## Created By Paul Adokiye Iruene
 [Paul Adokiye Iruene](https://adokiyeiruene.com)